 What It Is

-A normal carbon footprint can be divided into two portions, the primary footprint and the secondary footprint.
+There are two levels of carbon footprint analysis, the primary footprint and the secondary footprint.
 The primary footprint measures the direct emissions of carbon dioxide (CO2) from the burning of fossil fuels (coal, oil, natural gas) for domestic energy consumption and transportation.
-The secondary footprint measures indirect emissions of CO2 from the lifecycle products.
-A number of websites provide free calculation tools to estimate the carbon footprints for both businesses and individuals/households.
-A simple Internet search of “carbon footprint calculators” will help you find these sites.
-The EPA also provides a Household Emissions Calculator for use in individuals homes.
-Carbon footprint software is also available to purchase.
+The secondary footprint measures indirect emissions of CO2 from the lifecycle of products.
+A number of websites provide free calculation tools to estimate the carbon footprints for both businesses and individual households.
+Carbon footprint software is also available for purchase.

 Why It Matters